Two female professionals who are happy to work together.

 • Training and Awareness: Provide training to all users involved in the 4 Eyes Principle process.
 Ensure they understand the importance of their role in maintaining data security, accuracy, and compliance.

-How Newton implemented the 4 Eyes Principle
+How NEWTON implemented the 4 Eyes Principle

 We asked our CTO, Christian Kirchhoff to explain the 4 Eyes Principle process and how it is implemented in NEWTON.